Understanding Clock Hour Programs/Certificates

 Clock Hour Helpful Hints

-• Attendance is monitored and recorded by course instructors in clock hour programs and the attendance rosters are sent to the Financial Aid Office on a weekly basis.
+- Attendance is monitored and recorded by course instructors in clock hour programs.
+Attendance is recorded each session and hours earned are provided to the Financial Aid Office prior to the beginning of the next payment period.

-• Satisfactory Academic Progress (SAP) is reviewed at the end of each payment period.
+- Satisfactory Academic Progress (SAP) is reviewed at the end of each payment period.
 Students who fail to meet Federal SAP requirements will be placed on financial aid warning.
-Students who do not meet SAP will be placed on financial aid suspension and will be ineligible for federal aid.
+Students who do not meet SAP after they have been placed on financial aid warning will be placed on financial aid suspension and will be ineligible for federal aid.